 Death Salon is the event series of The Order.
-To be notified of future events, please sign up for our mailing list.
+There is no Death Salon scheduled for 2019 as we are working on creating a new model that will be accessible to more people.
+To be notified of updates and future events, please sign up for our mailing list.

 ORDER OF THE GOOD DEATH FOUNDING MEMBERS

-Sarah Fornace’s Manual Cinema will be premiering their adaptation of the classic story of Frankenstein with Mary Shelley’s own biography to create an unexpected story about the beauty and horror of creation.
-In Chicago, In December and January.
-Throughout march and April they will be touring Europe and the U.S. with two death themed shows, Ada/Ava, and Mementos Mori.
+Sarah Fornace’s Manual Cinema will be performing their adaptation of the classic story of Frankenstein with Mary Shelley’s own biography to create an unexpected story about the beauty and horror of creation in various cities throughout the summer.
 Full details available on their calendar.

 Cannibals: Myth and Reality will be on exhibit through 2020 in San Diego, CA.